I need more information on how these graphs/indicators are computed, ideally on the basis of a specific example.

 - Traffic Index

 A CPU Load Index value of 10% for a group means that the average CPU load for a selection of CPU sensors of this group is currently at 10% of the CPU peak (historic maximum) of that group.
 Usually, for response times the historic maximums are much higher than the average value.
-For example, for pings in a LAN, a "normal" time might be 2-10ms while a maximum of several hundred milliseconds is not unusual.
+For example, for pings in a LAN, a normal time might be 2-10 milliseconds (ms) while a maximum of several hundred ms is not unusual.
 For this reason, most Response Time Index readings are usually between 10% and 20%.

 How does it work?

-Keep in mind that changing the sensor setup (the number and types of sensors) will also inevitably change the index values because the numerical base for the calculation changes.
+Keep in mind that changing the sensor setup (the number and types of sensors) also inevitably changes the index values because the numeric base for the calculation changes.
 This means that values before and after a configuration change may not be comparable at all.
 The same applies to situations where one or more sensors cannot be monitored (for example, when a probe is disconnected).